 - an extremely good and personable German teacher who was unfortunately bound by the not-updated-since-the-1960s Cold War-era National Curriculum of late 1980s Britain.
 Consequently we learnt a lot of vocab about moon landings.
 And the German for “three stage rocket.”
 Not helpful.

-And so it was with some trepidation I booked two weeks of Spanish language school at La Mariposa, Nicaragua.
+And so it was with some trepidation I booked two weeks of Spanish language school in Nicaragua, at the La Mariposa school.
 My mission:

 - Firstly, to learn more words.
 “Fireworks” would be a good start.